ASAP-CRN/pmdbs-sc-rnaseq-wf/README.md

 1. [Preprocessing](#preprocessing)
 2. [Cohort analysis](#cohort-analysis)

+> NOTE: The details of the cohort analysis are described in the [docker/scvi/scripts/README.md](docker/scvi/scripts/README.md)

 ## Preprocessing

 Run once per sample; only rerun when the preprocessing workflow version is updated.
 Preprocessing outputs are stored in the originating team's raw and staging data buckets.